Get Outdoors in Perth

 Boasting approximately 130 days of perfect weather every year, Perth is the sunniest capital city in Australia.
 With an abundance of beautiful scenery and the climate to match, this is the ideal place to experience outdoor living at its best.

-Get outside and explore the best of the area with our outdoor guide to Perth.
+Get outside and explore the best of the area with Pan Pacific Perth’s curated guide on some of the best outdoor activities in Perth.

 Go Exploring in Perth City